 That also means subscribing to Athena is definitely worth your money despite the bad feedback from a few.

-Although the dissatisfied book readers did, the developer showed enthusiasm to respond to complaints, which proves their sincerity to provide quality service to its users.
+Although the dissatisfied book readers did, the developer showed enthusiasm to respond to complaints, which proves its sincerity to provide quality service to its users.

 Conclusion – Is Read Athena Worth It?

 Based on personal experience, as well as, the feedback from others, there’s no doubt that the Athena reading app is worth a try.

 If you doubt it works for you or not, you can try it without spending a dime for 7 days.

 If you say yes, I’d like to invite you to enjoy the app with me.
 I know it won’t replace the value you get from book reading, but it makes reading more entertaining without compromising the content value per se.

 Given that, I have something extra special for you.
 And here it is!
 You can enjoy the pleasant experience with Athena just as I did when I first tried it out.